dfsp-spirit/freesurferformats/README.md

 * FreeSurfer *patch* file format: Contains a subset of a surface (a *surface patch*), given by the vertex indices (and the faces in the ASCII version).
 For each patch vertex, it also stores whether the vertex is part of the patch border.
 This format can be read and written.

-* FreeSurfer transformation matrices can be read from m3z files (e.g., `transforms/talairach.m3z`).
+* FreeSurfer spatial transformation matrices can be read from m3z files (e.g., `transforms/talairach.m3z`).

 * NIFTI volumes: Reading is supported based on the [oro.nifti](https://CRAN.R-project.org/package=oro.nifti) package.
-The result is transformed into an `fs.volume` instance (including computation of transformation matrices from the NIFTI header q-form/s-form), so NIFTI volumes can be used just like MGH/MGZ volumes.
+The result is transformed into an `fs.volume` instance, including computation of transformation matrices like vox2ras from the NIFTI header q-form/s-form, so NIFTI volumes can be used just like MGH/MGZ volumes.
+(Note: If you do not need the FreeSurfer-style transforms and all you want is to read NIFTI files, you should use `oro.nifti` directly.)

 * GIFTI: Reading is supported based on the [gifti](https://CRAN.R-project.org/package=gifti) and [xml2](https://CRAN.R-project.org/package=xml2) packages.
 GIFTI is a very versatile format that can hold different kinds of data, and *freesurferformats* provides custom readers for morphometry data, surface meshes, labels and annotations.
 It also comes with its own GIFTI write support, including a general data array writer as well as custom writers for the previously listed kinds of neuroimaging data.